13 min to read

 127.0.0.1

-instead to restrict access to localhost only - Implement firewall rules to restrict which IPs can connect
+to restrict to localhost - Implement firewall rules

 Creating Systemd Services for Persistent Tunnels